Anthonytesla02/AIContentVideo/replit.md

 A modular, efficient, and cost-effective AI video generator that creates professional videos from user topics.
 The system generates scripts, voiceovers, visuals, and assembles complete videos with proper audio-visual synchronization.

 ## Recent Changes
-- **2025-11-21**: Initial implementation with all 4 phases
+- **2025-11-21**: Migration to Mistral AI and optimizations
+  - **Migrated from Gemini to Mistral AI** for script generation (better free tier limits)
-  - Phase 1: Script generation with Gemini Flash
+  - Phase 1: Script generation with Mistral AI using JSON mode
   - Phase 2: Per-scene audio generation with ElevenLabs
   - Phase 3: AI image generation (Replicate) with Pexels fallback
   - Phase 4: Video assembly with moviepy